 Full Disclosure: The links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use the services I recommend.
 Rest assured, I only recommend what I use myself!

-Once you’re able to find the best VPN for China expats, you can enjoy the World Wide Web, not just the part approved by the Chinese.
+Once you’re able to find the best VPN for China expats, you can enjoy the World Wide Web as it was meant to be, not just the part approved by the Chinese government.
 You can access you favorite websites, blogs and social networks, and have an extra layer of protection when using public networks.

 If you’re an expat in China or you’re planning to be one soon…a VPN is a definitely must-have.